Miami Construction Accident Attorneys

 What makes construction sites so dangerous?
 Power tools, heavy machinery, electrical equipment, large cranes, chemicals and hazardous substances, working from roofs and scaffolds, and violence from people and animals are all common causes of construction site injuries.

 Four main things cause most construction worker deaths in the U.S., according to the Occupational Safety and Health Administration (OSHA) are:

 - Struck by object

-These Fatal Four killed more than half (63.7%) of deceased construction workers in 2016.
-Slips and falls accounted for 38.7% of construction worker deaths, with 384 fatalities.
+According to OSHA, 4,764 workers lost their lives on the job in 2020.
+Transportation, material moving, construction, and extraction workers collectively accounted for nearly half of all fatal occupational injuries.
 Construction site managers have the power to prevent many construction site accidents, injuries, and deaths.
 Due care, proper employee training, and providing the right safety equipment can save lives.

 After a construction site accident in Miami, it’s up to you to find out who may be liable for your damages.
 The liable party is the one who is responsible for the proximate, or main cause of your accident.
 This could be the construction company, a site manager, a construction worker, a subcontractor, a product or equipment manufacturer, a property owner, a driver, and/or another party.
 Many construction accident cases involve more than one liable party.
 Our Miami construction accident attorneys can help you determine and prove liability in your claim.

 Why Do You Need a Lawyer?